 NGFWs retain the same purpose as their stateful inspection forebears – to consistently protect users, data and network resources from attack – but their integrated and powerful inspection, defense and prevention capabilities now dwarf those devices released just a generation ago.

 TechTarget, a technology content and marketing company, sums up the features of NGFWs this way: “NGFWs combine many of the capabilities of traditional firewalls — including packet filtering, network address translation (NAT) and port address translation (PAT), URL blocking, and virtual private networks (VPNs) — with quality of service (QoS) functionality and other features that are not found in traditional firewalls.
 These include intrusion prevention, SSL and SSH inspection, deep-packet inspection, and reputation-based malware detection, as well as application awareness.”

 Available as either physical or virtual appliances – or even delivered via the cloud as a SASE solution – now-ubiquitous NGFWs are core to every security architecture.
 No longer relegated to simple port and protocol inspection of north-south network traffic to detect malware or miscreants, NGFWs supply critical capabilities for establishing and supporting a comprehensive Zero Trust security strategy.

-They allow security administrators to create and automatically enforce granular controls for what users and devices are able to do or access; enable microsegmentation of network and application flows to limit damage in the event of a breach; integrate with and boost the efficacy of 3rd party threat-intelligence solutions and technologies like SD-WAN; and — oh yes — they detect and prevent advanced threats stemming from malware, phishing, and other vulnerability exploits like buffer overflows, port scans and command-and-control maneuvers.
+They allow security administrators to create and automatically enforce granular controls for what users and devices are able to do or access; enable microsegmentation of network and application flows to limit damage in the event of a breach; integrate with and boost the efficacy of 3rd party threat-intelligence solutions and technologies like SD-WAN and SD-Branch; and — oh yes — they detect and prevent advanced threats stemming from malware, phishing, and other vulnerability exploits like buffer overflows, port scans and command-and-control maneuvers.